daltoniam/JSONJoy-Swift/README.md

     init() {
     }
     init(_ decoder: JSONDecoder) {
-         decoder.array(&scopes) //pass the optional array by reference, it will be allocated if it is not and filled }
+         decoder.getArray(&scopes) //pass the optional array by reference, it will be allocated if it is not and filled }
 }
 ```